£16 million funding announced for businesses preparing for 'No Deal Brexit'

 4. Members can proudly display their Shield Logo indicating Supplier Credibility, providing another necessary tool for a smaller independent distributors to complete at a national / big business level.

 5. The opportunity to put your customer facing staff on a Safe Supplier Accreditation Course which is an Ofqual level 2 publicly recognised course.
+Free for the first ten Troy members!

 6. Send a clear message to your customers / end users that you take safety in supply chain seriously and are a reputable sustainable partner.